SeaWorld San Antonio: Beluga whales

-SeaWorld San Antonio has one of the most prolific beluga breeding programs in any zoological facility in the United States.
-Half of the belugas currently at the facility were born at the park and several belugas at other US facilities were originally born here.
+SeaWorld San Antonio maintains a population of beluga whales at Beluga Bay.
+The park has operated a beluga breeding program and has also received rescued and transferred whales from other facilities.

-This park has also been selected the permanent home of a rescued Cook Inlet beluga named Tyonek who was deemed unreleasable due to his young age and lack of survival skills.
-They were chosen due to their diverse beluga population of experienced mothers and younger belugas close to his age, but surprisingly he ended up bonding with Betty, one of the park's Pacific white-sided dolphins.
+The park is the permanent home of Tyonek, a male Cook Inlet beluga that stranded in Alaska as a calf in 2017 and was deemed non-releasable because of his young age and lack of survival skills.
+He was placed at San Antonio because of the park's population of experienced adult belugas and younger animals.
+Tyonek subsequently developed a social bond with Betty, one of the park's Pacific white-sided dolphins.

-As of 2024, SeaWorld San Antonio has 10 belugas.
+In 2026, SeaWorld San Antonio became one of several U.S. aquariums participating in the relocation of the remaining belugas from the closed Marineland of Canada in Niagara Falls, Ontario.
+The first two, male belugas Bertie Botts and Frankie, arrived on July 21 after travelling more than 1,500 miles by truck and aircraft.
+They were initially housed separately while acclimating before being gradually introduced to the park's existing beluga population.

+Seven female Marineland belugas—Xena, Gemini, Skyla, Meeka, Eve, Neva and Calypso—arrived on August 4.
+The transfer was the largest single movement of belugas completed during the relocation effort up to that point and increased the number of Marineland whales transferred to San Antonio to nine.

+The final four Marineland belugas assigned to SeaWorld San Antonio—Tank, Odin, Orion and Tofino—left Canada on August 31 and arrived safely in San Antonio on September 1, 2026.
+They were part of the final six belugas removed from Marineland, whose departure ended the keeping of captive whales in Canada.

+In total, SeaWorld San Antonio received thirteen belugas from Marineland during the 2026 relocation: Bertie Botts, Frankie, Xena, Gemini, Skyla, Meeka, Eve, Neva, Calypso, Tank, Odin, Orion and Tofino.

 Dolphins

 SeaWorld has 16 bottlenose dolphins that live in two different areas of the park.
 Discovery Point is where most of the park's dolphins live (11 of them), where they do interaction programs and are also on display via above water and underwater viewing areas.
 Zoological Support is a backstage area where five other dolphins live and where other animals could go for breeding purposes, specialized veterinary care, etc. Zoological Support is also the main rescue hub of the park and currently houses three rescued bottlenose dolphins.
 While most dolphins were born within the SeaWorld parks except Notchfin, 3 of these dolphins are also rescued dolphins that were deemed nonreleasable by the National Marine Fisheries Service.

 The park also has seven Pacific white-sided dolphins that live at Beluga Stadium.
 SeaWorld San Antonio is one of two zoological facilities in the United States that cares for Pacific white-sided dolphins.